hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/PersistentData.md

 ### Redis

-You can use Redis to store the `persists` key/value pairs with the `HummingbirdRedis` library.
+You can use Redis to store the `persists` key/value pairs with ``HummingbirdRedis/RedisPersistDriver`` from the `HummingbirdRedis` library.
 You would setup `persist` to use Redis as follows.
 To use the Redis driver you need to have setup Redis with Hummingbird as well.
 ```swift
 let redis = RedisConnectionPoolService(
     .init(hostname: redisHostname, port: 6379),